NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

    c.
 Creates the containers.

 2. On the Nginx container:
    a.
-Request a certificate from Lets Encrypt.
-   b.
-Answer the challenge from Lets Encrypt to Nginx at http://some.domain/.
-   c.
-Receive and install the new certificate from Lets Encrypt.
-   d.
 Proxy requests to port 443 via the private network to port 3000 of the Krill container.

 3. On the Krill container:
    a. `use_ta=true` causes Krill to setup a test Trust Anchor.